Ghi-o/cloud-resume/journal.md

 - I will need to track visitors based on their IP address.
 - I need the Lambda function to check the ip BEFORE updating the count.
+- I need to create a new dynamoDB table to store user ips.

+I can get the vistors ip through API gateway in the event object. the new code added is similar to getting items in the visitor counter table.

+SUCCESS, now the vistor count only updates by unique ip visitors.
+I am seeing another problem though...
+If i refresh the page on the same user that accesses the website, the visitor count shows "visitor_count".
+I need to have it countine to say the correct number.

+- it was a simple fix... i had quotes around visitor_count.... i just needed to remove it... haha.